As pandemic surges, election officials seek poll workers

 “Everything having to do with this election will be determined by where we are with the virus, and obviously, indicators are not very encouraging,” said Neil Albrecht, former executive director of the Milwaukee election commission, which had worker shortages and was forced to shutter all but five of the city’s 180 polling places earlier this year.

-Expert say finding enough poll workers is always difficult, even when there isn’t a pandemic killing thousands of people, forcing widespread shutdowns and spawning a series of evolving safety rules.
+Experts say finding enough poll workers is always difficult, even when there isn’t a pandemic killing thousands of people, forcing widespread shutdowns and spawning a series of evolving safety rules.
 Normally, long hours, low pay and lots of stress might keep folks away.
 Now add face shields, protective barriers and fears of getting sick.

 More than two-thirds of poll workers are over age 61, putting them at higher risk of the COVID-19 disease.
 Scores of workers dropped out during this year’s primary season, taking with them decades of experience as the pandemic stifled efforts to train replacements.